Yadjian/Yadjian/README.md

 - Application & network security
 - Low-level code optimization in C
 - Mobile development with React Native
 - Automation and deployment with Docker
-- Java, Spring Boot and Angular

 ---